Last Updated on by

-The benefit to having an MA policy instead of Traditional Medicare is that with MA coverage beneficiaries reap the benefits of a Maximum Out Of Pocket (MOOP).
+The benefit of having an MA policy instead of Traditional Medicare is that with Advantage coverage, beneficiaries reap the benefits of a Maximum Out Of Pocket (MOOP).
 The MOOP is an amount beneficiary can’t pay over in the calendar year.

 Standard Medicare doesn’t offer a MOOP.
 This means beneficiaries could spend tens of thousands of dollars during a year of bad health.

 Part D in New Hampshire

-Prescription Drug Plans (PDP) can be affordable; some plans cost as little as $15 a month and they can cost up to about $120.
+Prescription Drug Plans can be affordable; some plans cost as little as $15 a month, and they can cost up to about $120.
 A person with no medications or certain generics could find savings with the $15 a month policy.

 Further, beneficiaries that delay Part D enrollment will incur a Part D late enrollment penalty.